 As we boarded the bus again after our trip to the ruins, we were offered water and soda before heading out to Discover Mexico Cultural Park, a fun museum filled with exhibits and displays focused on Mexican culture and history.
 First, we saw a brief movie, then went through an indoor section of the museum filled with Mexican art.
 Mimi choose a few pieces to explain in depth, and then we moved outside.

 The outdoor section features a variety of Mexican monuments, buildings, and structures – all in miniature form.
 Again, Mimi and Fanny provided us with some overview of several of the exhibits, before we headed over to a festive pavilion for lunch.

 We were guided through a buffet line for lunch, with options including cheese quesadillas, and beef and pork tacos.
 Alcohol wasn’t included in our excursion, but I couldn’t leave Mexico without having a margarita.
 These were available at an additional cost, and you could also choose to add on a take-home margarita glass.
 After our delicious lunch, the kids lined up to have a turn at the piñata.

 Our final stop was to the Mayan Cacao company for a brief demonstration about cacao and the history of chocolate.
-We had a few samples, and then loaded back in the bus to return to the port.
+We had a few chocolate and cacao samples, and had a chance to make any purchases at the store.
+Then, we loaded back in the bus to return to the port.

 We all loved the excursion – it was such a great way to experience some of the things to do in Cozumel.
 The tour guides were fabulous, and were so great at explaining things to all of us, including the kids.
 I’d recommend it as a way to learn more about the city and country.